stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 :py:mod:`Stoner.Core` module.

 .. note::
-    :py:class:`DataFile` will also read a related text format where the first column of the first line contains the string *TDI Fromat=Text 1.0* which are produced by some of the LabVIEW rigs used by the Device Materials Group in Cambridge.
+    :py:class:`Data` will also read a related text format where the first column of the first line contains the string *TDI Fromat=Text 1.0* which are produced by some of the LabVIEW rigs used by the Device Materials Group in Cambridge.